64bitpandas/dotfiles/README.md

  10. Set the background and color scheme using `wal -i /path/to/dotfiles/images/mojave.jpg`
  11. Move `Gimp-Arc-Dark-Theme` in the Themes/ folder to `/usr/share/gimp/2.0/themes`
  12. Don't forget themes for Firefox, VSCode, etc.
+ 13. Move the background image of your choice (I recommend the Mojave wallpaper) for the lock screen to `/usr/share/lightdm-webkit/themes/litarvan/images`.
- 13. Enjoy the beautiful desktop :D
+ 14. Enjoy the beautiful desktop :D

 ### Package Lists

 **Required packages**
- - firefox-developer-edition
+ - firefox
  - python-pip
  - imagemagick
  - pywal (pip3 install pywal)